aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 * Better logging and error handling

 Want to help out?
 Try it yourself, and then head over to Github and report issues or open PRs.
 Your contribution is most welcome.
 Questions?
 Comments?
 Tweet to me [@aaronjgreenwald](https://twitter.com/aaronjgreenwald).

+*P.S.
+I don't actually check my email during sex either.
+That is, I wouldn't if I wasn't a nerd and this wasn't just a theoretical question.
+Whatever.*